The Gilgo Beach killings suspect is charged with two more murders. Here's what to know

 Rex Heuermann, a 60-year-old architect, appeared in court Thursday for his arraignment in the deaths of Jessica Taylor and Sandra Costilla, two young women who police believe were the victims of men targeting sex workers.

-Heuermann has already been charged in the murders of four other women, known as the “Gilgo Four,” whose remains were found within the same quarter-mile stretch on Gilgo Beach in 2010.
+Heuermann has already been charged in the murders of four other women — including a Connecticut woman.
+They're known as the “Gilgo Four,” and their remains were found within the same quarter-mile stretch on Gilgo Beach in 2010.

 It’s been almost a year since his arrest marked a breakthrough in a decade-long investigation into a series of disappearances that grabbed national attention and inspired the 2020 Netflix film Lost Girls.